mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-insert.md

 You want to insert your entities but only for specific properties.

-- `ColumnInputExpression`: This option let you choose which properties to map.
+- `ColumnInputExpression`: This option lets you choose which properties to map.
-- `IgnoreOnInsertExpression`: This option let you ignore properties that are auto-mapped.
+- `IgnoreOnInsertExpression`: This option lets you ignore properties that are auto-mapped.

 ```csharp
 bulk.ColumnInputExpression = c => new { c.CustomerID, c.Name};